gavD/arduino-drum-machine/README.md

 ffmpeg -y -i ${FILE}.wav -f s8 -acodec pcm_s8 ${FILE}.raw
 ```

-Now we can convert that to an 8 bit wavetable that the drum machine can use:
+Now we can convert that to an 8 bit wavetable containing 2048 samples that the drum machine can use:

 ```bash
 # Use char2mozzi.py to convert to a wavetable of the right length (2048)